erikabalarezo/web-app/README.md

 -	If the app is slow.
 -	If the app is poorly accessible.
 -	If the app displays inaccurate or outdated info.
--	Unrelated issues: Unable to go out (i.e. weather conditions, sickness, work, etc)
+-	Unrelated issues: Unable to go out (i.e. weather conditions, sickness, work, etc.)